V-Sekai/manuals/docs/decisions/20220108-bake-blend-shapes-to-skeletons-for-performance.md

 ### Dem Bones baking procedure

 1. Merge all meshes into one mesh (current limitation)
+2. Merge all animations into one animation and save a json of the frame and animation split times.
-2. Export one animation as an alembic sequence
+3. Export one animation as an alembic sequence
-3. Export fbx with a meter to centimeter conversion
+4. Export fbx with a meter to centimeter conversion
-4. Run dem bones (parameters to be determined)
+5. Run dem bones (parameters to be determined)
-5. Use the resulting fbx
+6. Use the resulting fbx

 ### Open questions: